jjjchens235/daily_leetcode_2021/arrays/README.md

 	- Also, I didn't realize that all numbers either occured once or twice, I thought duplicates could appear more than once, I need to be careful about these little details because the set solution requires duplicates only appearing twice

-### intersection
+### 349. Intersection of Two Arrays

 1. Logic
-	- Simple solution using set, however, much harder if you have O(n) time and O(1) space complexity for sorted lists.
+	- Simple solution using set built in intersection function
+	- Another solution involves sorting the two lists, and then using a two pointer solution
 2. Experience
 	- df
 3. Takeaways